 Recommendations will include content from a wide variety of sources, such as iTunes, HBO, Showtime, Hulu, Amazon Prime, DirectTV Now, Netflix, PlayStation Vue, Epix, Starz, and more.
 Even if you don't have those apps installed or subscribe to the services, the recommendations will entice you to do so.

-The biggest addition to the new Apple TV app is the new Apple TV Channels, which lets you quickly subscribe using your Apple ID to premium channels such as Showtime, Starz, Smithsonian Channel, and Tastemade.
-In the future, HBO, Epix, MTV, CBS All Access, Nickelodeon, Mubi, The History Channel Vault, and Comedy Central Now will be joining the list, among others.
+The biggest addition to the new Apple TV app is the new Apple TV Channels, which lets you quickly subscribe using your Apple ID to premium channels such as Acorn TV, Cinemax, Comedy Central Now, CuriosityStream, Epix, HBO, Lifetime Movie Club, MTV Hits, PBS Living, Showtime, Smithsonian Channel, Starz, Sundance Now, Tastemade, and Urban Movie Channel.
+In the future, CBS All Access, Nickelodeon, Mubi, and The History Channel Vault will be joining the list, among others.

 Even better, you don't need to install any of those channels' apps, because you can watch everything right from inside the Apple TV app.
-In the "Watch Now" tab, near the middle and bottom of the page, will be a couple different horizontal swipers for all the premium channels you can add, with options to try them free.
+In the "Watch Now" tab, near the middle and bottom of the page, will be a couple of different horizontal swipers for all the premium channels you can add, with options to try them for free for a week.

-According to Apple, shows can be shared with up to six different family members, and everyone can watch content offline if needed.
+According to Apple, shows can be shared with up to six different family members, "with no new apps, accounts, or passwords needed," and everyone can watch content offline if needed.

 Yes, you could watch your iTunes content from within the TV app, but now you can watch shows from any of the premium Apple TV Channels you subscribed to in the app.
 I can't take a screenshot or GIF because it blacks out the video, but it definitely works.
 However, for content from your cable provider, Netflix, Hulu, Amazon Prime, and so on, it'll still open it up in its respective application.

 Just like you could download your iTunes purchased for offline viewing before, you can download content from any subscribed to Apple TV Channels.
-However, this seems to be a little buggy right now, as I couldn't get anything to actually download yet.
+That means, if you subscribe to HBO, you can watch Game of Thrones and other HBO originals without an internet connection!

 The info pages for a movie look slightly different, with the old still image and cover image being replaced by one rounded rectangular cover up top.
 The buttons for buying, renting, and playing are huge now and appear above the description.